Mangini's hope: Reconciliation with Belichick

 "Am I surprised?
 I hope it's something that can come back," Mangini told ESPN on Saturday at his alma mater, Bulkeley High School, where he conducted his annual youth football camp.

 "Look, Bill is a big part of my life.
-Bill gave me a tremendous opportunity and I enjoyed that experience and I respect him.
+Bill gave me a tremendous opportunity, and I enjoyed that experience, and I respect him.
 It's disappointing, the way it's been.
 Hopefully, it can change at some point."

 Mangini left Belichick and the New England Patriots in 2006 to become the Jets' head coach, which strained their relationship.
 It was destroyed at the start of the 2007 season, when the Jets and Patriots met in New Jersey.
-Before the game, Mangini told Jets security to keep an eye on the Patriots sideline, where they were known for illegally videotaping opponents' signals.
+Before the game, Mangini told Jets security to keep an eye on the Patriots' sideline, where they were illegally videotaping opponents' signals.

 The Jets informed the NFL and, sure enough, the Patriots got busted during the game.

-So began one of the biggest scandals in sports history.
+So began one of the biggest scandals in NFL history.
 Ultimately, Belichick was fined heavily and the Patriots were docked a first-round draft pick.

 Mangini, portrayed in New England as a snitch, reiterated Saturday that he regrets the outcome.